stoe/action-uses-cli/readme.md

 # Output GitHub Actions `uses` for all organization repositories to /path/to/action-uses.csv
 $ action-uses-cli -o my-org --csv /path/to/action-uses.csv

+# Output GitHub Actions `uses` for all organization repositories to /path/to/action-uses.md
+$ action-uses-cli -o my-org --md /path/to/action-uses.md
 ```

 ## License